 Premium benefits include the following coverage (next page):

 You can decide to change an employee's benefits offering up to 30 days after they have been onboarded, but after 30 days you cannot make benefits changes until the following year.

-All international employees must be given a set number of days of PTO, detailed in their Remote employee agreement.
-The number is subject to mandates in their local jurisdiction.
+While some countries now enable an unlimited PTO option, other international employees must be given a set number of days of PTO, detailed in their Remote employee agreement.
+Even those employees with unlimited PTO are entitled to a minimum number of days.
+This number is subject to mandates in their local jurisdiction.

 Time off request notifications are forwarded via email to project leaders for approval, and then processed in the Remote platform by CS&S operations.

 While there are no Remote administrative requirements for project leaders, there is an option to provide project leaders with manager user access, such that they will receive and approve their Remote employee’s PTO requests, and have access to their employment information.
 You can request Remote manager access by emailing fsp at codeforsociety.org

 To align with US employees’ unlimited time off policy, Remote employees can exceed the PTO limit stated in their Remote contract, in which case additional dates would not be reported in the Remote platform.